JureSeselj/enter-the-void/README.md

 The site was initially developed and tested in the terminal of Gitpod.
 Here are the steps I took to test the application in Gitpod:
 * Type "python3 run.py" into the terminal to start the application.
 * Input and enter text, numbers and strings when asked.
-* Press ctrl-c when wanting to exit the application.
+* Press command-c when wanting to exit the application.

 ### GitHub
 The repository for the code was stored on GitHub.
 This was linked to Heroku to create the site.